peter-huang0402/tmp_test/README.md

 SOFA (Software Orchestrated Flash Array) is a log-structured flash array management system, which not only converts random writes to sequential writes, but also fairly dispatches all writes IO requests across all SSDs.
 Also, the flash translation layer (FTL) in SOFA is designed on top of rather than below disk array management logic, so SOFA easily manages global resource including global wear leveling and garbage collection across SSDs, which means that SOFA is able to avoid the load and wear imbalance problems associated with existing flash disk array systems.
 More importantly, SOFA brings the benefits of linear scalability on throughput of writes with constituent SSDs.
 So, throughput of random write on SOFA reaches the same throughput of sequential write.

 The advantage of SOFA in comparison with standard Raid5 protection.
-* SOFA supports 1M random write IOPS with 20 SSDs, and runs up 10 times faster than standard Raid5 protection.
+* SOFA with 20 SSDs supports 1M random write IOPS with 4K block size.
+From a performance point of view, SOFA runs up 10 times faster than standard Raid5 protection.
 * SOFA significantly extends 1.8 times longer lifetime of SSD than standard Raid5 protection. \
     9 random writes in standard Raid5 protection need 18 read and 18 write IO requests.
 Regarding Sofa, 9 random writes only need 9 write IO requests and 1 XOR write request.
 Compared with standard Raid5, lifetime prolonging of SSDs on SOFA is 1.8 (18/10)  times longer.